OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *ident*

-> A named type or a type variable.
+> A nominal type or a type variable.
 It is only treated as a type variable in the context of a generic type or function,
 > and only if that identifier is listed as one of the type variables of that generic type or function.
-> Otherwise, it is treated as a named type, if that named type is not defined in the file or is not imported with a use statement,
+> Otherwise, it is treated as a nominal type, if that nominal type is not defined in the file or is not imported with a use statement,
 > it is not a valid type and will cause an error.
+> The representation of a nominal type is the type on the left side of the type declaration with the same name as *ident*.

 *ident* `<` *type1* `,` *type2* `,` ... `>`

 > A specialization of a generic type. *ident* must be the name of some generic type, and *type1*, *type2*, ...
 > and *type1*, *type2*, etc, replace each type variable of *ident* in order of their definition.
+> The representation of a specialized generic type is the type on the left side of the generic type declaration with the same name as *ident*.

 `any`